Sponsored by Tourism Singapore

 “We learn about each other’s culture and we become friends.”

-8 fun things to do in Singapore with kids
+Okay, now we know why it’s great let’s look at the fun things to do in Singapore with kids.

 The S.E.A.
-Aquarium on Sentosa Island, Singapore is the best I’ve ever been too.
+Aquarium on Sentosa Island, Singapore is the best I’ve ever been to.

-- Grab your ticket to the Aquarium here
+- Or, grab your skip-the-line ticket to the Aquarium here

-- You can get a combo tour with the Skyline Luge Sentosa here
+- You can also get a combo tour with the Skyline Luge Sentosa here

-2. Breakfast with the Orangutans at Singapore Zoo
+2. Enjoy Breakfast with the Orangutans at Singapore Zoo

 Enjoying a buffet breakfast with the Orangutans and watching their antics at Singapore Zoo is one of the coolest things to do in Singapore with kids.
 It’s a wonderful experience and is the only place in the world you can do it.
 You can even get up close and have your photo taken with them.

 And for some sections, like the Fragile Forest, you can get pretty close to lemurs and flying foxes.
-It was the first time I’ve ever seen a mouse deer!
+It was the first time I’d ever seen a mouse deer!
 Totally cool.

-Adventure Cove Water Park was a favourite of our girls.
+Adventure Cove Water Park was a favourite Singapore attraction for our girls.
+It’s a water theme park.

 We spent a fun afternoon tubing down the river, getting dunked in the kid’s water area, taking on the challenge of the high-ropes course and maze, swimming in the wave pool, and zipping down water slides together.
 They also have a cool snorkelling experience, which we did not get time for.